atata-framework/atata.io/getting-started/set-up/screenshots.md

     SetUp();
 ```

-If you do need to take a screenshot only on test failure, you may configure `FileScreenshotConsumer` to save all screenshot files to the same folder:
+If you need to take a screenshot only on test failure, you may configure `FileScreenshotConsumer` to save all screenshot files to the same folder:

 ``` cs
 AtataContext.Build().